By Joe Elvin

 If you're selling your home, you'll need to get an energy performance certificate (EPC).
-Find out what EPCs are and how to get one for your property.
+Find out about EPC costs and how to get one.

 It's a legal requirement to have an EPC for your home before you sell it - and you need to have at least ordered one before putting your property on the market.
 This can be arranged through your estate agent or directly with an EPC provider.